Red Sox Honor Radiology All-Star

 "If a baseball player injures a joint or muscle, the next step is getting an MRI to see what's going on," he says.
 "That's what we do.
 We're here to help provide safe and effective imaging and diagnosis."

 On Aug.
-16, the Red Sox honored the expertise of Dr. Kruskal, who serves as Chairman of Radiology at Beth Israel Deaconess Medical Center, the official hospital of the Boston Red Sox.
+16, the Red Sox honored the expertise of Dr. Kruskal, who serves as Chair of Radiology at Beth Israel Deaconess Medical Center, the official hospital of the Boston Red Sox.

 Over the past three decades, Dr. Kruskal has built a world-class team that's dedicated to early detection of various health conditions, including cancer.
 While teaching the next generation of doctors at Harvard Medical School, he continues to be a passionate advocate for improving safety and quality of care.